apertureless/vue-chartjs/docs/guide/README.md

 ### NPM

 You can install `vue-chartjs` over `npm`.
-However you also need to add `chart.js` as a dependency to your project.
+However, you also need to add `chart.js` as a dependency to your project.
 Because `Chart.js` is a peerDependency.
 This way you have full control over the versioning of Chart.js

 `yarn add vue-chartjs chart.js` or `npm install vue-chartjs chart.js --save`

 ::: tip
 If you are using vue 1.x please use the `legacy` tag.
-However the Vue 1 version is not maintained anymore.
+However, the Vue 1 version is not maintained anymore.

 `yarn add vue-chartjs@legacy`
 :::